yunji-seo/yunji-seo.github.io/_projects/7_project.md

 #### __1. Place Characteristics and Initial Observations__

-Despite its central location—300 meters from Jongno 3-ga Station—the elevated walkway felt noticeably quieter than the ground level.
+Despite its central location, 300 meters from Jongno 3-ga Station, the elevated walkway felt noticeably quieter than the ground level.
 Filming at 6:45 p.m. on a Friday, when the area is usually busy, revealed that the elevated level was almost empty while the street below remained active.

 This raised a primary question:
 __Why is the elevated walkway significantly less used than expected?__